whoisjim/FortLewis-PCR/Software/Arduino/README.md

 Manages the moment to moment temperature. controll of the is performed through serial communication
 ### To do:
+- [ ] Add boiling point set command and shutoff
- - [ ] optimize PID and software low pass filters
+- [ ] Optimize PID and software low pass filters
 ### Commands
 #### d\n
 request a data point form the ststem of the format [Block Temperature] [PWM] [Lid Temperature]\n.